MakePrisms/boardwalkcash/README.md

     ```bash
     docker-compose up --build

-### Architecture
+## Architecture

 quickcashu is designed with a modular and scalable architecture.

 ### Frontend
-- Framework: Built with Next.js and TypeScript for robust and scalable web applications.
+- Framework: Built with Next.js and TypeScript.
-- Components: Reusable UI components for a consistent and intuitive user interface.
-- Hooks: Custom React hooks for managing state and side effects, ensuring optimal performance and code reusability.
-- State Management: Global state management using Redux Toolkit, LocalStorage for persisting user data and allowing user to self custody ecash proofs.

-### Backend
-- API Endpoints: RESTful API endpoints facilitating mint operations such as paying invoices, creating invoices, and checking/exchanging proofs with the mint.
-- Database: PostgreSQL database, managed using Prisma ORM, ensuring efficient data handling and integrity.

-### Docker Integration
-- Docker Containers: Containerization of the frontend and database for consistent development and deployment environments.
-- Docker Compose: Simplifies the configuration and management of multi-container Docker applications.

-#### pages:
+- Pages:
     - _app.tsx: Wraps the entire app with context providers and global styles
     - _document.tsx: Custom document for Next.js
     - index.tsx: The main page for the app.
 Starts up top level hooks and reads in proofs from localstorage
     - connect.tsx: The connect page for nostr wallet auth used for connecting wallet to the MakePrisms Zap Discord Bot

-#### components:
+- Components:
     - Balance: Displays sat/usd balance
     - ActivityIndicator: controls the user messaging which appears between balance and buttons
     - buttons/lightning: contains the Lightning send and receive buttons with their internal logic and state
     - SendModal: Handles UI / State for sending Modal
     - CopyButton: for copying to clipboard
     - ZapBot: For connecting to the MakePrisms Discord ZapBot
     - EcashButtons: Currently in development

-#### hooks:
+- Hooks: Custom React hooks for managing state and side effects.
     - useCashu: Handles all of the calls to cashu mint and cashu-ts library.
 Reads/Writes to localstorage for handling proofs
     - useNwc: Handles the nostr wallet connect and nostr wallet auth flows
     - useToast: Handles simple toast messages for user feedback.
 Wraps the entire app.

-#### state management: (still in development not being fully utilized yet)
+- State Management: Global state management using Redux Toolkit, LocalStorage for persisting user data and allowing user to self custody ecash proofs.
     - store.ts: Redux Toolkit store for global state management
     - slices/ActivitySlice.ts: Redux Toolkit slice for managing activity state
     - slices/CashuSlice.ts: Redux Toolkit slice for managing cashu state
     - slices/UserSlice.ts: Redux Toolkit slice for managing user state
     #### localStorage:
     localStorage is being called for reads/writes across the app.
 This is used to store the user's proofs.
     We are currently working on a more consistent and centralized way to handle this.

-#### endpoints:
+### Backend
+- API Endpoints: RESTful API endpoints facilitating lud16, crud operations on the db, and mint operations such as paying invoices, creating invoices, and checking/exchanging proofs with the mint.
     - /api/callback: Handles the callback for lud16
     - /api/invoice/polling: Handles the polling for any invoice waiting to be paid
     - /api/lnurlp: Handles the lud16 lnurlp flow for paying invoices
     - /api/proofs: Handles all CRUD operations for the user's proofs
     - /api/users: Handles all CRUD operations for the user's data
+- Database: PostgreSQL database, managed using Prisma ORM, ensuring efficient data handling and integrity.

+### Docker Integration
+- Docker Containers: Containerization of the frontend and database for consistent development and deployment environments.
+- Docker Compose: Simplifies the configuration and management of multi-container Docker applications.

 ### Contributing